AGILITY

 NOTE: Please arrive before the start time of your class to help with set-up.
 Thank you.

-Instructors: Wendy Benson
+Instructor: Wendy Benson

-Location: Outdoors, Foxhills Field, Scunthorpe
+Location: Outdoors, Foxhills Field

-Arrive / Set-up: 10.00am
+Arrive / Set-up: 5.30pm

-Class Start Time: 10.30am
+Class Start Time: 6.00pm

 Instructor: Jane Blackwell